 So, why don’t we get it all out of the way and be clear and break down some things you don’t need?
 Ready?
 All right.
 Here are five things you don’t need to build a successful art business.

 Now, don’t get me wrong.
 I’m definitely not against festivals and selling art in person because those things are highly lucrative.
 However, there’s no need to spend your days driving around the country when you have the right pieces in place.
 The key is to make the in-person shows you do attend the most profitable possible and stay in touch all year long with those collectors and prospects that you meet there.
-Meanwhile, there’s a lot of festival artists who were really dependent on that income and unfortunately had it stripped away from them this summer.
-So it isn’t essential that you do that.
-I know festivals can be a lot of work.
+Meanwhile, there’s a lot of festival artists who were really dependent on that income and unfortunately had it stripped away from them the summer of 2020.
+It isn’t essential that you do festivals.
+Festivals can be a lot of work.

-No. Nope, no, and no. Lots of people think if only they can build up their Instagram following.
-And you do not need to be Insta famous or have thousands of fans to make this work.
+No. Nope, no, and no. Lots of people think if only they can build up their Instagram following, then they’ll be able to sell more art.
+You do not need to be Insta famous or have thousands of fans to make this work.
 Sure, social media definitely has a place.
 But again, it’s all about leveraging it strategically.
-And I said this on the podcast before.
 You can completely leave out Instagram and still have a successful art career.
-So many artists have that false belief that they have to build a huge following on social media and that just is not true.
+So many artists have that false belief that they have to build a huge following on social media and that just isn’t true.

-Number three.
 All right, this only cracks me up, but I do hear this one a lot.
 You do not have to move to New York.
 You can sell art from your kitchen table.
 And it isn’t just New Yorkers who buy art.
 Art collectors can be found all over the world, not just fancy galleries in SoHo.
 Yes, I live in New York, but I do sell art all over the world.
 And with this thing called the internet, and I don’t think it’s going anywhere, not only do you not have to move to New York City, but you do not even have to leave your house.

 A lot of people say, “Oh, Miriam, you can sell art because you have a podcast.”
 Trust me, it has nothing to do with it.
 I also don’t believe that you have to maintain a blog for that matter.
 Your collectors, the people who fall in love with your work, do not care if you are famous or not.
 They collect your art because they feel a connection with you and no fame is required.

 I see so many artists who get stuck because they have one of those five limiting beliefs I just walked you through.
 What they don’t realize is that there are just five things that you do need to build a thriving art business.
 Not those five.
 Different five.
 If you want to know, keep listening.
 I’m going to get there in just a moment.

 I’ve coached dozens of artists who all came in believing one or more of these myths.
 And to be perfectly honest, I believed most of them at one time or another as well.

-Then, I also noticed that the difference between the starving struggling artist or the hobby artist that I also saw and the ones who were successful who were making a living from their art had a plan.
+At that time, I also noticed that the difference between the starving struggling artist or the hobby artist that I also saw and the ones who were successful who were making a living from their art had a plan.
 They planned for profit, which is why I created the Passion to Profit planning framework, to help artists develop their business, to develop their selling of art as a business so they can have the time and freedom to create art and do what they love.

-Since I’ve talked about this on the podcast before, episode number 66 goes into the detail of the Passion to Profit framework, I’m going to go through these fairly quickly.
+Since I’ve talked about this on the podcast before, episode number 66 goes into the detail of the Passion to Profit framework [SchulmanArt.com/66], I’m going to go through these fairly quickly.
 But, just know these aren’t just the five things you need to build a career as an artist.
 These are actually the five things you need to build any business.

 You do need to consistently build a body of work.
 Just because you’re marketing your art doesn’t mean you should sacrifice studio time because you definitely can do both.

-Number four.
 You absolutely need a promotion plan.
 Once you have a collector base, you need a step-by-step plan to turn them into repeat collectors and raving fans who will tell their friends about you.
 When you develop a sales and marketing plan, you’ll know exactly what to say so that your ideal collectors joyfully whip out their credit cards for your art.

 Now, once you have the Passion to Profit plan in place, that’s when you can create and market a body of work your collectors will want, and you’ll generate consistent income, and you can dedicate more of your precious time to actually painting.
 Oh, yeah, and doing some other fun stuff that you love because, hey, you deserve it.